ViratGarg2/MCP_RAG_server/README.md

     ```

 ### 2. Edit Configuration File
+A template configuration file is provided in [`mcp.json`](./mcp.json).
+You can copy its content, but remember to update the paths to be absolute.

 1. Open **Claude Desktop**.
 2. Go to **Settings** > **Developer** > **Edit Config**.
 3. Add the following configuration to the `mcpServers` object in the JSON file: